-It didn’t take long after the birth of the motorcar for inventors to start thinking about autonomous vehicles.
-In 1925, the inventor Francis Houdina demonstrates a radio-controlled car, which he drives through the streets of Manhattan without anyone at the steering wheel.
-According to the New York Times, the radio-controlled vehicle can start its engine, shift gears, and sound its horn, “as if a phantom hand were at the wheel.”
+It didn’t take long after the birth of the automobile for inventors to start thinking about autonomous vehicles.
+In 1925, inventor Francis Houdina demonstrated a radio-controlled car, which he drove through the streets of Manhattan without anyone at the steering wheel.
+According to a period New York Times report, the radio-controlled vehicle was able to start its engine, shift gears, and sound its horn “as if a phantom hand were at the wheel.”

 As an amusing aside, Houdina’s name sounded sufficiently like that of the famous escape artist and illusionist Harry Houdini that a lot of people thought this was Houdini’s latest trick.
 Houdini visited the Houdina Company and got into a physical altercation, during which he broke an electric chandelier.